Bermuda Base Command: Development of Imperial defenses of Bermuda

-Although the British Army had maintained a small detachment in Bermuda since 1701 (an independent company, or, later, a detachment from the Bahamas' independent company), Bermuda's military defence had been left by the English and British governments largely in the hands of its own militia until the Royal Navy took an interest in the colony as a base.
+Although the British Army had maintained a small detachment in Bermuda since 1701 (an independent company, or, later, a detachment from the Bahamas' independent company), Bermuda's military defence had been left by the English and British governments largely in the hands of its own militia until the Royal Navy took an interest in the colony as a base due to the loss of all of its continental bases on the Atlantic seaboard south of the Maritimes following the independence of the colonies that would form the United States of America.
+Bermuda was elevated to the status of an Imperial fortress.
 Vast sums were poured into improving the fortifications and batteries the new Bermuda Garrison inherited from the militia, and building new ones.
 Two large army bases were established, known as St. George's Garrison and Prospect Camp, and various smaller facilities, including Warwick Camp, Clarence Barracks on Boaz Island, Ordnance Island, and a secret munitions depot on Agar's Island, among others.
 By the 1860s, the expense began to cause grave concerns for the British government.
 A sizeable portion of Imperial defence expenditure had been lavished on Bermuda.
-Roughly five hundred artillery pieces had been emplaced, but the number of artillerymen needed to man them all was far greater than that available.
+A large number of artillery pieces had been emplaced (with additional mobile guns kept ready in the main camps to be moved as required to parts of the shoreline that lacked permanent defences), but the number of artillerymen needed to man them all was far greater than that available.
 Rapid advances in artillery in the latter 19th Century meant that many of the guns, and even the fortifications themselves, were obsolete by the time they were ready for use.
 Following the Crimean War, fought with too little funds and too few professional soldiers, the government was faced with the task of redeploying much of the British Army back from Imperial garrisons to protect the increasingly imperilled United Kingdom, without weakening Imperial defences to the point of encouraging native insurrections or foreign invasions.